0xk1f0/ESP32-Generic12V-LEDController/README.md

 ## Features

 - Web-Interface with Color Sliders and ON/OFF-Button
-- Fade in/out when toggling the LED's Power state
+- Fading effects on state change
 - OTA-Update functionality

 ## To Be Added